-notebooks, lunches, snacks and sacks (get prepping!)
+Notebooks, lunches, snacks and sacks (get prepping!)

-Posted by Andrea Nakayama
+BY: Andrea Nakayama

 No matter how old you are, whether you have kids or not, this time of year holds a back-to-school air that’s undeniable.